warren-bank/node-serve/README.md

       - attributes:
         * (string) `name`
         * (string) `pass`
+    * add: (string) `proxyCookieJar`
+      - file path to a persistent text file used by proxied redirects to store cookie data in JSON format
     * add: (array) `proxyMiddleware`
       - rewrite the HTML DOM in responses for proxied redirects
       - shape: array of objects